-In addition to the money itself, Prism Comics will do its best to help support the grant recipient through various methods, such as a news article and press release about the grant decision that profiles the winner, and help in arranging panel appearances and convention signings.
+In addition to the money itself, Prism Comics will also issue a press release about the winner, and continue to be in touch with them about their goals.
+Prism will do its best to help support the grant recipient through various methods, such as a news article and press release about the grant decision that profiles the winner, and help in arranging panel appearances and convention signings.
 We want to help you succeed in your project.

 SUPPORT THE QPG!

 The Prism Comics Queer Press Grant is funded entirely by donations, generally from comic book professionals and readers.
 Sales of our “Homo Superior” mugs ($15) and tote bags ($7) support the QPG fund directly.
 Get one (or both!) today!
 You can also support the cause of innovative LGBT comics and cartooning by donating to Prism Comics using PayPal.